What PFAS are, why they’re harmful, and what we can do to protect ourselves from them.

-Pushing for stronger federal legislation to address PFAS contamination.
-We’ve filed comments on behalf of children, women, health, environmental and conservation organizations, in response to the EPA’s request for information on specific near-term actions that the agency should take to address PFAS.
-Earthjustice has also filed comments related to how communities are notified when PFAS are released, pretreatment standards for PFAS under the Clean Water Act, and manufacturers’ applications to EPA to approve three proposed new PFAS.
-Read some of the comments:
+Pushing for stronger federal regulation of PFAS contamination.
+We’ve filed comments on behalf of children, women, health, environmental and conservation organizations in response to the EPA’s request for information on specific near-term actions that the agency should take to address PFAS.
+Earthjustice has also commented on how government and industry are notifying communities when PFAS are released, pretreatment standards for PFAS under the Clean Water Act, and manufacturers’ applications to EPA to approve new PFAS.

 Pressing for stronger implementation of state PFAS laws.
 After dedicated Earthjustice advocacy, in July 2020, New York State passed a groundbreaking drinking water standard that requires regulators to test for and remove two PFAS chemicals.
 Though a good first step, clean water organizations emphasized that the state must do more to cut off our exposure to these toxic chemicals by regulating the entire class of PFAS.

 Obtaining medical monitoring for communities impacted by PFAS contamination.
-In October 2018, Earthjustice attorneys successfully argued against a federal immunity defense that tried to bar residents living near military bases in southeastern Pennsylvania who were exposed to high levels of PFAS from seeking justice through the U.S. legal system.
+In October 2018, Earthjustice attorneys successfully argued against a federal immunity defense that tried to bar residents living near military bases in southeastern Pennsylvania that industry exposed to high levels of PFAS from seeking justice through the U.S. legal system.
 Unfortunately, a U.S. district court judge tossed the lawsuit in January, largely due to the unregulated legal status of PFAS.
-The lawsuit cannot move forward until federal and state regulators do their jobs and take action on these chemicals.
+As a result, the suit can only move forward once federal and state regulators do their jobs and act on these chemicals.

-Earthjustice also submitted a court brief advocating for medical monitoring for residents of Hoosick Falls, New York, who were exposed to PFAS contamination after companies discharged PFOA into nearby groundwater and the municipal drinking water supply.
+Earthjustice also submitted a court brief advocating for medical monitoring for Hoosick Falls, New York, residents exposed to PFAS contamination after companies discharged PFOA into nearby groundwater and the municipal drinking water supply.
 In May 2020, an appeals court agreed that medical monitoring claims for all exposed residents could proceed, regardless of whether they were already sick.
-Because there are only a handful of similar cases on the books, this victory provides much needed support for communities that are seeking ways to protect themselves and hold polluters accountable.
+Because there are only a handful of similar cases on the books, this victory provides much-needed support for communities seeking ways to protect themselves and hold polluters accountable.